pgspider/sqlite_fdw/README.md

 - **batch_size** as *integer*, optional

   Specifies the number of rows which should be inserted in a single `INSERT` operation.
 This setting can be overridden for individual tables.

+- *planned feature* **readonly** as *boolean*, optional

+  This option disallow write operations on SQLite database file.
+Uses `SQLITE_OPEN_READONLY` mode.

 ## CREATE USER MAPPING options

 There is no user or password conceptions in SQlite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.

-Just ensure `postgres` OS user have permissions for reading on SQLite database file or also for writing on **both** database file and directory near this file.
-There is no other access problem than OS access permissions to SQLite database file and write permissoins for directory of this file.
-For `INSERT`, `UPDATE`, `DELETE` and other changes in SQLite database from PostgreSQL ensure not only SQLite databse file permissions, but **also writing permissons of directory of SQLite database** file for `postgres` OS user.
-Otherwise error `failed to execute remote SQL: rc=8 attempt to write a readonly database` occurs.
-During data change transactions SQLite create some temporary files in direcory near SQLite database file.
+In OS `sqlite_fdw` works as executed code with permissions of user of PostgreSQL server.
+Usually it is `postgres` OS user.
+For interacting with SQLite database without access errors ensure this user have follow permissions:
+- read permission on all directories by path to the SQLite database file;
+- read permission on SQLite database file;
+- write permissions both on SQLite database file and *directory it contains* if you don't need *readonly* mode.
+During `INSERT`, `UPDATE` or `DELETE` in SQLite database, SQLite engine functions makes temporary files with transaction data in the directory near SQLite database file.
+Hence without write permissions you'll have a message `failed to execute remote SQL: rc=8 attempt to write a readonly database`.

 ## CREATE FOREIGN TABLE options